llaske/sugarizer-server/README.md

     npm install

+To test the API, run following command in `terminal`.

     npm test

+To generate docs, run following command in `terminal`.

+    apidoc -i api/controller -o docs/www/

 ## Running the server

 Run following command in `terminal`.

-    npm run
+    node sugarizer.js

-Then navigate to postman to start hitting queries.
+Then navigate to postman to start making calls to REST API and to http://localhost:{PORT}/ to access sugarizer dashboard.

 ## License